 shorter work hours during long time periods.

 - Summer graduate assistants may hold any combination of assistantships and hourly worker positions on campus during the summer as long as their total work hours do not exceed 240 hours for the summer term.
-The "100-hour rule" does not apply in the summer term.
+Rules for additional employment do not apply in the summer term.

 Graduate assistant stipends in the summer must meet or exceed the WVU minimum stipend

 currently in effect for 9-month assistantships, prorated appropriately.
 The current

 WVU minimum stipend (Summer 2019) is $13,500 for 9 months, which equals a bi-monthly stipend